Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/011-Handling-and-Logging-Errors.md

 One of the standard events provided by `process` is `uncaughtException`.
 This event is triggered when there’s an **exception in the Node.js process**, and we haven’t handled it anywhere using a **catch block**.

 It’s best to add the uncaughtException handler at the top of the file, right after setting up Winston logging.

+# Unhandled Rejections

+Just like `uncaught exceptions`, there could be `unhandled rejections` at the top level (outside of Express).
+So we should catch them too.

+Whether we are dealing with uncaught exceptions or unhandled rejections, we should **terminate the Node process**.
+We should exit here; otherwise, our process can be in an unclean state.
+So as the best practice, we should terminate it and restart it in a clean state.

+**`Q`**: If we terminate the project, how are we going to start it in production?

+There are tools for that, which are called **process managers**.

+**Note - My Experience:** When we add `process.exit()`, it doesn’t log to the file and database properly.
+It exits immediately (because `process.exit()` is synchronous).
+To avoid this, as my method, we can add a timeout of 1 second to give Winston or any logger some time to log before exiting the process.

+**Extra:** Apart from `uncaughtException`, `unhandledRejection` events available on `process.on()`.
+We can use these with Winston’s built-in methods to catch errors.
+(But, I think since these are Node errors, it is good to catch them with Node.)